Select Page

 What is RESO?

 RESO is the Real Estate Standards Organization.
 RESO creates open standards through its broad industry membership of MLSs, associations, brokers and technology companies.
-Similar to standards like Wi-Fi and Bluetooth, RESO standards drive interoperability between technology products and competitive innovation in the real estate industry.
-Read more about RESO.
+Similar to standards like Wi-Fi and Bluetooth, RESO standards drive interoperability between technology products and competitive innovation in the real estate industry. | ABOUT RESO

 What does the MLS organization look like?

 The MLS is an organization with brokerage leadership, staff, technology vendors, data licensing agreements, rules and regulations, and a compliance department.
-It can be a very small organization with vendors supplying most of its services, or a large organization with in-house staff that supplies all of its organizational and technical needs.
+It can be a very small organization with vendors supplying most of its services or a large organization with in-house staff that supplies all of its organizational and technical needs.

 How can I get data from the MLS?